‘Ominous portents’: Why High Court staying its own bail orders in Bhima Koregaon case is troubling

 More than five years after he was arrested in the Bhima Koregaon case, journalist and activist Gautam Navlakha was finally granted bail by the Bombay High Court on Tuesday.
-However, he is unlikely to walk out of prison soon.
+However, he is unlikely to walk out of detention soon.

 Another person accused in the case, activist Mahesh Raut, was granted bail by the High Court in September.
 Nearly four months later, he is still in prison.